reiyua/SystieWebsite/README.md

 To do:

-- Add information on home page, dependant on Grace.
+- Add information on home page.
 - Create about page which talks about author, backgoround etc.
 - Modify contact page, maybe add form?
 Figure out email API to handle this.
-Ask Grace what to put besides contact form.
+Ask what to put besides contact form.
 - Add a splash of colour 🤷‍♂️
 - Get proper artwork into database.
 - Modify about page with proper info, info dependendant on what is requested.